katherinesing/usc-xprize-covid/README.md

-# USC Team for the XPrize Covid Response Challenge
+# USC Team for the XPRIZE Covid Response Challenge